Beyond Exposure: Optimizing Ranking Fairness with Non-linear Time-Income Functions: Background

 \subsection{User Utility Measurement}

-In ranking systems, user satisfaction, also referred to as user-side utility or effectiveness—is crucial for evaluating performance.
-It measures how well relevant items are placed higher in the ranking, thereby reflecting the system's utility from the users' perspective.
-A widely used metric for user-side utility is \textbf{Normalized Discounted Cumulative Gain (NDCG)} \cite{jarvelin2002cumulated}, which evaluates the quality of a ranking list $\pi$ for a query $q$ by comparing it to the ideal ranking $\pi^*$:
+In ranking systems, user satisfaction, also referred to as user-side utility or effectiveness, is crucial for evaluating performance.
+It measures whether relevant items are placed at positions that are likely to be examined.
+A widely used metric for user-side utility is \textbf{Normalized Discounted Cumulative Gain (NDCG)} \cite{jarvelin2002cumulated}.
+For a ranking list \(\pi_i\) displayed for query \(q\), we use:

-Here, $R(\pi[i],q)$\footnote{For simplicity, we omit \(q\) and denote the relevance score as \(R(\pi[i])\) in the following text.} is the relevance of the item at position $i$, and $\lambda_i$ is the weight assigned to position $i$.
+where \(R(\pi_i[j],q)\)\footnote{Throughout the rest of the paper, when the fixed query \(q\) is clear from context, we omit \(q\) and write the relevance score as \(R(\pi_i[j])\) or \(R(d)\).} is the relevance score of the item at position \(j\), \(\pi_i^*\) is the ideal ranking sorted by relevance, and $\lambda_i$ is the weight assigned to position $i$.
 Following prior work \cite{saito2022fair}, we set $\lambda_i$ equal to the examination probability $p_i$.

-Building on NDCG, \textbf{cumulative NDCG (cNDCG)} is used to evaluate \textbf{effectiveness} in online ranking systems \cite{yang2023marginal}.
-We also use it as the effectiveness metric in this paper:
+Building on NDCG, \textbf{cumulative NDCG (cNDCG)} is commonly used to evaluate effectiveness in online ranking systems \cite{yang2023marginal,yang2023fara}:

-where $\alpha$ is a discount factor, $n$ is the total number of timesteps, and $E(d,n)$ denotes the cumulative exposure of item $d$ \cite{biega2018equity,singh2018fairness}:
+where \(\alpha\in(0,1]\) is a temporal discount factor and \(n\) is the total number of ranking timesteps.
+We also use cNDCG as the evaluation metric for effectiveness in this paper.